Introduction

 Source releases are checked and signed by Jaromil using GnuPG.

-On ftp.dyne.org/tbt you find all present and past TBT releases, source code for extra plugins and more binaries that we occasionally build for various architectures.
+On files.dyne.org/tbt you find all present and past TBT releases, source code for extra plugins and more binaries that we occasionally build for various architectures.

 The bleeding edge version is developed on our code repository using GIT, you can clone the repository free and anonymously